Search This Blog

 Fallacy of “unity with one language”

-Local people can communicate about their exploitation better in local regional language.
+Local people can communicate about their problems and stand up against exploitation better in their local / regional language.
 If English or Hindi is enforced in those regions where some other regional language is used predominantly then people will experience difficulty in expressing their problems.
 Thus, enforcing of a common language with an intention to bring unity is not only useless but also makes it difficult for the people who can speak only regional languages, and are often the majority of the population, to communicate their problems in government and other offices.

 In govt offices local language is must